neams-th-coe/cardinal/doc/content/source/problems/OpenMCCellAverageProblem.md

 In many cases, the coordinate levels on which you would like to couple OpenMC to MOOSE are not the same everywhere in the OpenMC geometry.
-For instance, consider the case of a reactor core constructed with lattices of fuel bundles, each of which it itself a lattice of pincells.
+For instance, consider the case of a reactor core constructed with lattices of fuel bundles, each of which is itself a lattice of pincells.
 To coupled temperatures, densities, and fission power on the pincell level to MOOSE, the `solid_cell_level` would be set to 2 (level 0 is the highest level, level 1 is the bundle lattice, and level 2 is the pincell lattice).
 However, other solid structures in the domain will generally not also be on level 2 unless